-Welcome to Prisoner’s Dilemma, a one page shrine dedicated to the manga Liar Game by Shinobu Kaitani.
-It was created as part of Amassment’s One Page, One Month: ENCORE Marathon and aims to be an introduction to the relatively unknown series along with an overview of major themes.
-The current layout was optimized for Chrome.
+Welcome to Joker’s Wild (formerly known as Prisoner’s Dilemma), a one page shrine dedicated to the manga Liar Game by Shinobu Kaitani, created as part of Amassment’s One Page, One Month: ENCORE Marathon.
+This shrine aims to be an introduction to the relatively unknown series along with an overview of major themes.

 If there’s anything you’d like to say about this dedication, I’d be delighted about any feedback in my guestbook!
 Thanks a lot for your visit. ❤

 Nao Kanzaki « I believe that there’s not a single person whose heart is evil. »

 Honest to a fault and always willing to believe and trust others even if she has been hurt, Nao is often taken advantage of.
 She starts out weak and takes part in the game against her will, having to rely heavily on Akiyama to get her out of hopeless situations.
-By carefully observing both him and her surroundings during early rounds, she gradually becomes stronger, and by the end of the third game in the series, she boldly declares that contrary to what has been said, the Liar Game is not about lies and deceit, but trust and cooperation: If everyone is able to set aside their selfishness and greed and works together, every player can be saved.
+By carefully observing both him and her surroundings during early rounds, she gradually becomes stronger, and by the end of the third game in the series, she boldly declares that contrary to what has been said, the Liar Game is not about lies and deceit, but trust and cooperation: If everyone is able to set aside their selfishness and greed so as to work together, every player can be saved.
 Her firm belief in the good in others, her determination to find a way to save everyone, her capability to forgive and her ability to unite people eventually make her a force to be reckoned with as she voluntarily advances in the game so as to make her vision reality.

 Shinichi Akiyama « Being apathetic towards others is far worse than doubting them. »

 Yuji Fukunaga « True, I made a promise… That doesn’t mean I have to keep it! »

 Norihiko Yokoya « Those who dominate are the ones who will win.
 It’s a fact of human society. »

-Liar Game Tournament Office
+Liar Game Tournament Office « Lying requires real talent. »

 Not much is known about them, much less the identity of the mastermind behind the Liar Game or whether one such person exists at all.
 One thing is certain: They are a powerful organization backed by numerous rich, anonymous individuals who are willing to provide the finances necessary to conduct the game for the purpose of crowning the true “Liar King”.
 Their employees are game hosts who are responsible for the respective game rounds, with tasks ranging from explaining the rules to surveillance.
 Each of them wears a different ornate mask, and though they are impartial, some of them have taken an interest in specific players.
 Aside from hosts, the organization also includes representatives specifically assigned to players so as to ensure that they enter the game as planned.